Other Windsor, 5th Earl of Plymouth

-Other Hickman Windsor, 5th Earl of Plymouth FRS (30 May 1751 - 12 June 1799), styled Lord Windsor until 1771, was an English nobleman.
+Other Hickman Windsor, 5th Earl of Plymouth FRS (30 May 1751 – 12 June 1799), styled Lord Windsor until 1771, was an English peer.

 Early life

-Styled Lord Windsor from birth, he was the eldest son of Other Windsor, 4th Earl of Plymouth and the Honourable Catherine, daughter of Thomas Archer, 1st Baron Archer.
+Styled Lord Windsor from birth, he was the eldest son of Other Windsor, 4th Earl of Plymouth, and the Honourable Catherine, daughter of Thomas Archer, 1st Baron Archer.
 He was elected a Fellow of the Royal Society on 22 April 1773.
 He was Colonel of the Glamorganshire Militia, 6 August 1779.
 Other Windsor, 5th Earl of Plymouth was featured in Johan Zoffany's painting Tribuna of the Uffizi painted between 1772 and 1778.
 The 5th Earl is one of a number of visiting English noblemen to the Tribuna room in the Uffizi in Florence, Italy.
 The painting is part of the United Kingdom's Royal Collection.

 Marriage

 Lord Plymouth married his first cousin the Honourable Sarah, daughter of Andrew Archer, 2nd Baron Archer, on 20 May 1778.
 She was a notable botanist.
 They had several children, including: